Mohammad Ahsan: 2014–2016: First All England title and Asian Games gold

-In March 2014, Ahsan and Setiawan won the All England Open after beating the Japanese paring of Hiroyuki Endo and Kenichi Hayakawa in the final.
+In March 2014, Ahsan and Setiawan won the All England Open after beating the Japanese pairing of Hiroyuki Endo and Kenichi Hayakawa in the final.
 This is the first All England title for both players.
 They were included in the Indonesian squad at the 2014 Thomas Cup in New Delhi.
 At that tournament, Ahsan and Setiawan won their first match against Lee Yong-dae and Yoo Yeon-seong, and led Indonesia won 3–2 in the quarter-finals tie against South Korea.
 Indonesia was then defeated by Malaysia in the semi-finals.
 Ahsan and Setiawan again lost to Lee and Yoo in the finals of the Japan and Indonesia Opens.
 They then recorded their second win over the Korean pair Lee and Yoo in the men's doubles final of the 2014 Asian Games, claiming Ahsan's first ever Asian Games gold.
 In November, Ahsan and Setiawan won the Hong Kong Open.
 They later played at the invitational tournament, "Glory to the King", and won the men's doubles title after beating host pair Bodin Isara and Pakkawat Vilailak in the final.